Lovely Day (horse)

-Lovely Day (ラブリーデイ, foaled 30 January 2010) is a Japanese retired Thoroughbred racehorse and breeding stallion.
-After winning his first two races as a two-year-old, the horse recorded only one in from fifteen starts over the next two years.
+Lovely Day (ラブリーデイ, Raburī Dei) is a Japanese retired Thoroughbred racehorse and breeding stallion.
+After winning his first two races as a two-year-old, the horse recorded only one win from fifteen starts over the next two years.
 In 2015 however, he showed marked improvement to become one of the best horses in Japan, winning six races including the Takarazuka Kinen and the autumn edition of the Tenno Sho.
 He was voted Best Older Male Horse in the JRA Awards for 2015.

 Background

 Lovely Day is a dark bay or brown horse with a white star bred in Japan at Northern Farm by his owner Makoto Kaneko.
 His sire, King Kamehameha was one of the best Japanese colts of his generation, beating a field including Heart's Cry and Daiwa Major in the 2004 Japanese Derby.
 His other winners as a breeding stallion include Lord Kanaloa, Rose Kingdom (Japan Cup), Belshazzar (Japan Cup Dirt), Rulership (Queen Elizabeth II Cup) and Apapane.
 Lovely Day's dam won one race, the Listed Sweetpea Stakes from five starts in 2002 and 2003.
 The colt was sent into training with Yasutoshi Ikee, previously best known for handling Orfevre.